Ferewtucho/Mongo-Scraper/README.md

 <h3>Overview</h3>
 <hr>
-An app that uses cheerio and mongoose packages to scrape New York Times site.
+An app that uses cheerio and mongoose packages to scrape<a href = "https://www.theverge.com/" target = "_blank"> The Verge site<a>.
 It display articles and allows them to be saved.
 Once saved visitors can add comments, and delete them.
 <br>
 <h3>Installation Instructions</h3>
 <hr>